jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-Does the following require AoC?
+Does the following require AC?
 Why or why not?

 > $\aleph_0$ is the smallest infinite cardinal.

 Back: Yes.
-A choice function provided by AoC is used to prove $\omega$ is dominated by any infinite set.
+A choice function provided by AC is used to prove $\omega$ is dominated by any infinite set.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1745076132163-->
 END%%